 “I always look forward to our sessions together and to see and hear the progress in her song writing each week.”

-NDIS provider Team Musicare, which offers musical programs for people with a disability, took on JayBird as a client last year.
+NDIS provider Team Musicare, which offers musical programs for people with a disability, took on JayBird as a sponsor last year.

 Owner and seasoned musician Dan Nebe was immediately impressed.